-These rationalistic explanations are closely connected with the calculus of voting framework (Downs 1957; Riker and Ordeshook 1968).
-A voter chooses to vote if the utility he or she derives from voting exceeds the cost of doing so-formally, if pB + D > C. Here, p is the probability of an individual's vote influencing the electoral outcome, bringing the voter a benefit B if realized.
+Our departure point is the well-known calculus of voting framework (Downs 1957; Riker and Ordeshook 1968).4 A voter chooses to vote if the utility he or she derives from voting exceeds the cost of doing so-formally, if pB + D > C. Here, p is the probability of an individual's vote influencing the electoral outcome, bringing the voter a benefit B if realized.
 D is an additional payoff that a voter obtains from the act of voting, such as utility from fulfilling a citizen duty, and C is the cost of voting.

 We argue that factors that explain voter turnout are also likely to influence selective abstention.
-Our focus is on C and D which vary across voters.
+Our focus is on C and D which vary across voters and which are closely connected with the socioeconomic and demographic voter characteristics that we observe.5

-Theoretical work suggests that the costs explaining selective abstention are not fixed costs such as the time spent traveling to a polling station.
-Instead, there are psychological informational costs that a voter faces if he or she has limited information on candidates and parties, and might "mistakenly" vote for the wrong candidate or party (Ghirardato and Katz 2006; Matsusaka 1995).
+Theoretical work suggests that the costs explaining selective abstention are not fixed costs such as the time spent on traveling to a polling station.
+Instead, there are psychological informational

-See also Feddersen (2004) for a review of the rational choice theory and the paradox of not voting.
+4See also Feddersen (2004) for a review of the rational choice theory and the paradox of not voting.

-Our empirical analyses abstract from the role of p and B as there is no meaningful variation across voters within an election.
-Arguably, these factors could still vary across elections.
+5Our empirical analyses thus abstract from the role of p and B. Arguably, these factors could still vary across elections and shape selective abstention.
 For example, a single vote might be decisive in a small local government election, making p greater.
-Recent evidence suggests that p might not have a considerable weigh in voters' decisions (Enos and Fowler 2014).
-However, Andersen, Fiva, and Natvik (2014) find that voter turnout in local election increases relative to regional elections when municipalities have more financial flexibility to provide pork for voters.
+However, recent evidence suggests that p might not have a considerable weight in voters' decisions (Enos and Fowler 2014).
+Andersen, Fiva, and Natvik (2014) find that voter turnout in local election increases relative to regional elections when municipalities have more financial flexibility to provide pork for voters.
 See also Geys (2006) for a review of aggregate-level determinants of voter turnout.